 Whether it be Marxism, Socialism or Keynesianism, the market interventionist philosophy misunderstands the subtle point that there is a difference between pathological self-absorption and enlighted self-interest.
 This self-interest, which is aware of the whole of humanity, acts, to satisfy the wants of desires of others.
 This is manifest formally in the supply and demand construct but generally, in countries, higher on the freedom index are more prosperous.

 Consider this, that generally, people are not robbing ATMs but rather, people are making Youtube channels and search engines and growing local organic produce for the farmer’s markets, finding cures for pollution like bacteria that eats plastic waste.
-This is why Malthusian predictions of the apocalypse caused by economic demand outstripping supply has not come to fruition, except in restricted economies like modern day Venezuela or North Korea.
-Innovation brought about by creativity (almost by definition free thinking), combined with enlighted self-interest is what makes laissez-faire economics not something to be maligned but rather understood.
+This is why Malthusian predictions of the apocalypse caused by economic demand outstripping supply have not come to fruition, except in restricted economies like modern-day Venezuela or North Korea.
+The innovation brought about by creativity (almost by definition free-thinking), combined with enlighted self-interest is what makes laissez-faire economics not something to be ackknoweldged but rather understood.

 We are always searching for ways we can serve one another.
 Laissez-faire capitalism and is not evil, but rather merely another word for human freedom and the belief that most people are innately good.